-- a. anarchic system

-- b. federal system

-- c. totalitarian system

-- d. unitary system

-- e. lateral system

-- 2. Identify a true statement about federalism.

-- a.
-The framers of the Constitution chose to create a federal system because a federal government is free from conflicts associated with division of power.

-- b.
-The presence of uniform state laws in a federal system enables smooth business transactions across state borders.

-- c.
-The actual workings of the federal form of government have depended, to a great extent, on the historical application of the broad principles outlined in the Constitution.

-- d.
-The expressly designated powers of governmental authorities can be altered without changing the fundamental nature of federalism.

-- e.
-In a federal system, the national government has unlimited powers, whereas the subnational governments' powers are vaguely defined.

-- 3. Which of the following countries has a federal system today?

-- a.
-China

-- b.
-North Korea
+- 2. Which of the following is true about federalism? - a.
+The Framers of the Constitution chose to create a federal system because a federal government is free from conflicts associated with the division of power. - b.
+The presence of uniform state laws in a federal system enables smooth business transactions across state borders. - c.
+The actual workings of the federal form of government have depended, to a great extent, on the historical application of the broad principles outlined in the Constitution. - d.
+The expressly designated powers of governmental authorities can be altered without changing the fundamental nature of federalism. - e.
+In a federal system, the national government has unlimited powers, while the subnational governments' powers are vaguely defined. - 3.
+Which of the following countries has a federal system today? - a.
+China - b.
+North Korea d.
+Unitary systeme.
+Lateral system

-- c.
-India

-- d.
-Afghanistan

-- e.
-New Zealand